ricco386/identifier-tools/README.rst

     >>> get_identifier_rank("DE_TAX_CD")
     3

-Library provide a map of territories, so you can easily find out to which country they belong.
-If the country code is not in the map, original country code is returned.
-For example Martinique (ISO2 country code: MQ) is overseas department of France in the Caribbean:

-    >>> from identifier_tools.mappers import territory_to_parent_mapper
-    >>> territory_to_parent_mapper('MQ')
-    'FR'
-    >>> territory_to_parent_mapper('FR')
-    'FR'

 If you want to manually verify the identifier, it is possible to find a link provided by ECB:

     >>> from identifier_tools.mappers import get_verification_register